SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

 - `namespace_labels` (default = empty): a list of rules for extraction and recording namespace label data.
 See [field extract config](#field-extract-config) for an example on how to use it.

+- `delimiter`: if pod is associated with more than one service, delimiter is going be used to join them.
+  (default=`", "`)

 ### Field Extract Config

 Allows specifying an extraction rule to extract a value from exactly one field.